DaveBackus/Data_Bootcamp_Book/README.md

+## Warning

+This is a work in progress, target date January 2016.
+We've now drafted 4-5 chapters, more in the works.
+Suggestions welcome at db3@nyu.edu.
+Even better,  [post an issue](https://github.com/DaveBackus/Data_Bootcamp_Book/issues).

 ## Preface

 This [GitBook](https://www.gitbook.com/book/davebackus/test/details) was written by Dave Backus, Chase Coleman, and Spencer Lyon for a [course](https://github.com/DaveBackus/Data_Bootcamp#data-bootcamp) at NYU's Stern School of Business.
 Our goals are to give students experience with economic and financial data and to introduce programming novices to the benefits of moving beyond Excel.
 It's based on the Python programming language, which we think is the tool of choice for modern data analysis.
 We use Python's data management (pandas) and graphics (matplotlib) packages extensively.